UyKerad/UyKerad.github.io/README.md

 **C (Data Exploration and Summary Statistics).**
     - First Data Exploration on Court Surface v.s.
 Upset Rate was done by Darek Yu.
     - Dhruv Das did the second Data Exploration regarding the outliers in the rankings and the Visualization.
     - Third Data Exploration was done by Alexander Cui.
+    - Alex Luo worked on bug checking/correcting + conclusions for first and second data exploration.

 **D (ML Algorithm Design/Development).**
     - Feature Engineering and the new columns generated was done by Darek Yu.
 **E (ML Algorithm Training and Test Data Analysis).**